Evolutionary Augmentation Policy Optimization for Self-supervised Learning: Method

-The proposed research aims to apply a Genetic algorithm to optimize augmentation policies for four different cutting-edge self-supervised algorithms.
+We propose two evolutionary mechanism for augmentation operator optimization through a genetic algorithm to find the best performing chromosomes and corresponding models.
+The first approach is a single optimization method, in which augmentation policy of each one of the four SSL algorithm is optimized individually, whereas the second approach is a multi optimization method through which not only we optimize the augmentation policy but also optimize the downstream task performance by finding the best performing algorithm.
+We apply a genetic algorithm to optimize augmentation policies for four different cutting-edge self-supervised algorithms.
 From a genetic algorithm perspective, the key area that requires the most attention is the definition of the fitness function.
 The proposed fitness function serves as a proxy function that aims to gauge the impact of changing the augmentation policies for a given self-supervised algorithm.
 Below, our formulation of the fitness function is elaborated.
 To represent the augmentation strategies as chromosomes we employ a value representation.
-We experiment with two different flavours of evolutionary augmentation optimization, namely single optimization (SO) and Multiple Optimization (MO) modes.
-With SO we choose one SSL algorithm and exclusively optimize it with GA, while with MO all four SSL algorithms are evolved together.
+We experiment with two different flavors of evolutionary augmentation optimization, namely single optimization (SO) and Multiple Optimization (MO) modes.
+With SO we choose one specific SSL algorithm and exclusively optimize the augmentation operators which are presented in each gene, while with MO, one gene in the chromosome specifies the SSL algorithm and the best algorithm will be found through optimization process.
+Hence, the major difference between SO and MO lies within the chromosome structure which is elaborated in detail in section \ref{sec_chrom} .

-\subsubsection{Chromosome Definitions and Augmentation Policies}
+\subsection{Chromosome Definitions and Augmentation Policies}